 Best New Releases.
 2014 has been a year that I’ve genuinely struggled to keep up with in terms of new releases.
 The sheer wealth of material out there and the incessant obsession of online reviewers to desperately be up-to-date has been an interesting but ultimately fruitless exercise to try and mimic.
-Luckily, I’ve watched a … Continue reading 2014 Review and Top 10s.
+Luckily, I’ve watched a good number of excellent films from all around the world … Continue reading 2014 Review and Top 10s.

 A palette of strange objects, muted imagery, and medieval oddness awaits the viewer of Walerian Borowczyk’s Blanche (1971); only the third feature film in one of the most surreal and haphazard cinematic careers of all European art house directors.
-Though now more infamous as a purveyor of perverted worlds and eventually soft-core titillation (Emmanuelle 5 … Continue reading Blanche (1971) – Walerian Borowczyk (Arrow Video).
+Though now more infamous as a purveyor of perverted worlds and eventually soft-core titillation (Emmanuelle 5 in 1987 being a complicated low point), Blanche shows the … Continue reading Blanche (1971) – Walerian Borowczyk (Arrow Video).

 The excessive nature of the 1980s made it a perfect realm for an equally excessive horror cinema.
 While simplifying the decade to its trivial sound bites of bright, electronic yuppyism may be too all encompassing as a genuine historical analysis, this summation of criteria is perfect when discussing the decade’s cinema.
-Cinema is so often … Continue reading Tenebrae – Dario Argento (1982) – Arrow DVD SteelBook.
+Cinema is so often the most uncomfortable reflective tool on society and yet this … Continue reading Tenebrae – Dario Argento (1982) – Arrow DVD SteelBook.

 In contrast to other cineastes that I follow online, I really don’t get out that much.
-While so many excellent film writers seem to be able to see every relevant new release as it comes (even before if they’re lucky enough to have time and money to get thoroughly into the festival circuit), it’s actually … Continue reading 2013 in Film.
+While so many excellent film writers seem to be able to see every relevant new release as it comes (even before if they’re lucky enough to have time and money to get thoroughly into the festival circuit), it’s actually a rarity for me to be able to get into … Continue reading 2013 in Film.